We Live in Cairo: Act ll

 Mohammed Morsi is elected to power.
 Hany believes the results of the free election should be respected, while Fadwa disagrees, thinking Morsi is just as much of a tyrant as Mubarak.
 Hassan's connections to the Muslim Brotherhood cause further conflict.
 Disagreements splinter the group, with Hany moving to New York City to attend law school.

 Amir is killed in Rabaa Square during a protest.
 Hany returns to Egypt but is arrested, along with Fadwa.
 Layla visits Hany in prison, where she reaffirms her commitment to not only survive in Cairo, but to live in Cairo ("Living Here").

+2024 production

+Act I

+The characters gather at a celebration.
+Initially, Layla thinks the event is meant to celebrate her boyfriend Amir's new album, co-created by his brother, Hany, but the event turns out to be celebrating the release of Fadwa, a protester who was in prison.
+While gathered, they see photos of Khaled Said, a student killed in police custody.

+The six take part in the Tahrir Square protests, and on Day 18 of the protests, Hosni Mubarak is ousted from power.

+Act II

+The characters become divided following the election of Mohammed Morsi, with Fadwa urging further activism, while Hany considers their objective - a democratic election - to have been completed.